Alfresco/docs-activiti-enterprise/docs/modeling/processes/bpmn/multi.md

 </bpmn2:userTask>
 ```

-The process variable `choices` will contain an array of results similar to the following:
+The process variable `choices` will contain a list of results similar to the following:

 ```json
 ["chocolate", "mint", "strawberry"]